jswymer/mydoctest/articles/marketing-interactions.md

 * You can manually create interactions that are linked to a single contact or to a segment.
 For more information, see [How to: Create Interactions on Contacts and Segments](marketing-how-create-interactions.md).
 * You can automatically record interactions when you perform actions in the application, for example, when you print an invoice, or quote.
 For more information, see [Automatically Record Interactions with Contacts](marketing-auto-record-interactions.md).

-## View and Manage Recorded Interactions
+## View and manage recorded Interactions
 You can view all the recorded interactions that have not been deleted in the **Interaction Log Entries** window.
 You can open this window by:

 * Using the **Search for Page or Report** icon to search on **Interaction Log Entries**.